(This post follows ‘The kitten bonds with Vinod’ posted on 25 Mar 2017.)

 She had this quirk of throwing things from table tops!
 She did that in the most nonchalant manner!
 It would be one clean sweep of her limb and then a successful look at her target on the floor!
 She even sat on our laptops in the ‘switched on’ mode!

 Once, she even tried to climb up the laptop!
 Being an animal and that too related to the king of the jungle, she couldn’t care about how delicate, expensive or important that thing is for us!
 We didn’t know what to be shocked about more; her hissing and spitting or her throwing things?

-But what displeased us was her behaviour at night.
+However, what displeased us was her behaviour at night.
 She is more active and noisier at night.
 She sleeps for short durations and plays when not sleeping.
 Sleeping in our bedroom, we used to hear loud noises of chairs being pushed or pulled.
-It seemed as if she was launching herself into the milky way like the three little kittens who lost their mittens (watch video below)!
+It seemed as if she was launching herself into the milky way like the three little kittens of the popular cartoon ‘The Milky Way‘ who lost their mittens!
 In the morning, we would find the chairs displaced.

 After some time, she would beg to be let into our room.
 She wouldn’t stop until we did.
 She would continue her zestful play.
 Her collar bell would jingle and disturb us.
 As if that was not enough, she would climb on the bed and chew my hair.
 When I hid my hair under the quilt, she would move on to the dressing table and derive nocturnal pleasure out of her quirk of throwing things!
 All this would make sleeping peacefully difficult.
 When we would have finally managed to fall asleep, we would either be awakened by her loud ‘waa waa’ or the alarm.